IBrazyI/Javascriptus-Crusade/README.md

 ### User Stories
 #### A First Time Visitor
 - I want to be able to navigate the site easily and understand what it is for.
-- I want to be able to find information easily and not be confused by the websites layout.
+- I want to be able to find information easily and not be confused by the websites content or structure.
 - I want to understand more about the Warhammer 40k Universe, understand the factions and the interactions between them.
 - I want to enjoy the game, understand how it works and beat it.